RuminantAkaMe/OCR_Chinese_Medicine_Project/backend/app/operations/character_detection_src/README.md

 #### Verifying Success

-Your branch is working correctly if:
+Check if my branch is working correctly if:
 - ✅ The script runs without errors
-- ✅ Output images are generated in `data/output/`
+- ✅ Output images are generated in the specified output folder
 - ✅ Characters are detected and marked with colored boxes
-- ✅ JSON coordinate files are created in `data/output/coords/`
+- ✅ JSON coordinate files are created in the `coords/` subfolder
 - ✅ Red marks (if any) are removed from the document

 ---